 This process also explains how blockchains are designed to be immutable and unchangeable.
-For example, if a miner tried submitting an alternate version of the blockchain history where they altered previous transactions from a specific block in the distant past, validators would be able to detect the change because the hash of the altered block would no longer be considered valid.
+For example, if a miner tried submitting an alternate version of the blockchain where they altered previous transactions, validators would detect the change because the hash of the altered block would no longer be valid.

 Proof-of-work consensus therefore acts as a financial deterrent against altering the history of the blockchain by forcing a massive cost on those who try to attempt it.
 By rewarding miners, it incentivizes them to tell the truth and submit blocks with accurate transaction data while also punishing those who attempt to cheat the system with the risk of losing invested funds.